openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

      * Select the folder `Newcastle_University,_UK`, rename it (<kbd>F2</kbd>) to something else (for example, by adding an underscore (`_`) at the start)

-## Manually verify device ID consistency
+## Manually Verify Device ID Consistency

 If you receive an error `The correct download file name cannot be established (device identifier not verified)` please obtain an *OmGUI Detailed Log* as described above (if not already done so).
 The log entry may contain `LOG: - MISMATCH:`, indicating an issue with device ID.